Six to eight weeks.

 Knowing what is wrong is not the same as fixing it.

-Sometimes the Diagnostic reveals a simple fix.
+Sometimes The Diagnostic reveals a simple fix.
 But sometimes the problem is structural: the market has placed the company in the wrong category, and everything the company does reinforces that mistake.

 When that is the case, more effort compounds the mistake.
 The question is no longer what is wrong.
 It is what should replace it.